-To provide time-frequency visualization for the EMANE network emulation environment, we have created a visualization tool, eView, that combines a spectral plot along with a waterfall plot. eView monitors the real-time traffic on the EMANE OTA control bus, representing RF transmissions into the shared RF medium, decoding and displaying this content real-time spectrum/waterfall views.
+To provide time-frequency visualization for the EMANE network emulation environment, we have created a visualization tool, eView, that combines a spectral plot along with a waterfall plot. eView monitors the real-time traffic on the EMANE OTA control bus, representing RF transmissions into the shared RF medium, decoding and displaying this content as real-time spectrum/waterfall views.

 eView Transmit Duration Display Persistence

 The EMANE PHY header includes a transmit time and a transmit duration for each network packet.
 A single transmission can consist of one or more frequency segments.
 An EMANE radio model will typically include a TimeStampControlMessage when sending a downstream message to the OTA network interface specifying the time that transmission begins.
 Additional information in the EMANE PHY header provides transmit durations for each possible frequency segment of the transmit waveform.

 eView utilizes this information from the PHY header for a network frame when displaying network packets read from the EMANE OTA network interface, and will:

 - begin the display of network packets received starting with the specified transmit start time, and

 - persist the display for the durations specified by the transmit durations for each transmit frequency segment.

 eView Display Components